oushujun/LTR_retriever/README.md

 ### Usage

-Good practice: It's highly recommended to use short and simple sequence names.
+Best practice: It's highly recommended to use short and simple sequence names.
 For example, use letters, numbers, and _ to generate unique names shorter than 15 bits.
-If there is long sequence names, LTR_retriever will try to convert it for you, but not always successful.
+If there are long sequence names, LTR_retriever will try to convert it for you, but not always successful.

 To obtain raw input files with LTRharvest and LTR_FINDER_parallel: